pmaasz/openLens/README.md

 ## What is openlens?

-openlens is a desktop application for designing and analyzing **single glass optical lenses**.
+openlens is a desktop application for designing and analyzing **glass optical lenses**.
 Whether you're a student learning optics, an engineer designing optical systems, or a hobbyist exploring lens physics, openlens provides an intuitive interface to:

 - Design optical lenses with precise physical parameters
 - Calculate optical properties using the lensmaker's equation